brendangregg/perf-tools/README.md

 ## Contents

+Using perf_events:

-- misc/__perf-stat-hist__: power-of aggregations for tracepoint variables
+- misc/__perf-stat-hist__: power-of aggregations for tracepoint variables.

+Using ftrace:

+- kernel/__funccount__: count kernel functions that match a string.
+- kernel/__functrace__: trace kernel functions that match a string.

 ## Prerequisites